• About

 If you'd like a stovetop option, check out this juicy stovetop pot roast recipe.

-This Mediterranean pot roast is flavorful and so easy to make.
-The beef is fork-tender and the potatoes literally melt in your mouth.
+This Mediterranean beef pot roast is flavorful and so easy to make.
+The beef is fork-tender, and the potatoes literally melt in your mouth.
 This recipe reheats well, serves a decent crowd, and literally takes 10 minutes to prepare (with a 4-hour cooking time that's hands-off).
-This one-pan pot roast uses a 9" x 13" baking dish with a foil cover making an easy clean-up.
+This one-pan pot roast uses a 9" x 13" baking dish with a foil cover, making for an easy clean-up.

 Ingredient Notes